 Step #4: Know Your ROI

 In the early days of digital marketing, measuring the ROI of a digital marketing campaign was not possible, which lead to a lot of untrue assumptions.

-Today, digital marketing has evolved and you have many sophisticated tools that give you a clear idea of what metrics to track so that you can use them to improve your results.
+…Google Analytics, SEMRush, KissMetrics and etc. that give you a clear idea of what metrics to track so that you can use them to improve your results.

 In a study conducted by Microsoft, they used big data to measure the return on investment of digital marketing vs traditional marketing.

 It doesn’t matter what business you are running or what kind of products you sell, in order to successfully measure your return on investment.

 Monitor Your Goals

 For instance, when you’re looking at your website traffic, you need to see how the fluctuation in your traffic numbers is affecting your conversion rate.

 You may also want to analyze what days you’re receiving traffic the most and when are you getting higher conversions.

 Regularly Analyze Performance

 In order to get the most out of your digital marketing campaign, reporting on targets, goals and KPIs should be done on a consistent basis.

-At the minimum you should seek a report every month so that you’re able to make any necessary changes on a monthly basis.
+At the minimum, you should seek a report every month so that you’re able to make any necessary changes on a monthly basis.

 Take a Calculated Approach

 This is why it is extremely important that you build a foundation first that lets you plan your digital marketing and execute it as well.

-…to be sure we putting our best foot forward and doing everything we can to help your business grow.
+…to be sure we are putting our best foot forward and doing everything we can to help your business grow.